ericahagle/whats-for-dinner/README.md

 3. `cd` into the project
 4. `open index.html` to launch the app in the user's default web browser

+The app can also be accessed live here: https://ericahagle.github.io/whats-for-dinner/

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)